stevencox/tycho/README.md

 [![Build Status](https://travis-ci.org/stevencox/tycho.svg?branch=master)](https://travis-ci.org/stevencox/tycho)

-Tycho is an API and abstraction layer for the lifecycle management of Kubernetes applications.
+Tycho is an REST interface for the opinionated lifecycle management of Kubernetes applications.

 While the Kubernetes API is extensive and well documented, it's also large and complex.
 We've chosen not to extend the full weight of that complexity to clients that need to instantiate applications in a cluster.